 As part of OSCE, the Republic of Croatia is party to the Vienna Document 2011, the Agreement on Sub-regional Arms Control and Open Skies Treaty, the Republic of Croatia consistently performs its obligations assumed in the said documents, including the exchange of military information and exchange of appropriate notification formats, the conduct of inspections and provision of escort teams.
-In that regard, in the second part of 2021 the Republic of Croatia relaunched the regime of verification activities within the framework of the Agreement on Sub-regional Arms Control.
-Due to COVID-19 pandemic, within the framework of VD 2011 and Open Skies Treaty, the Republic of Croatia didn't accept or conduct any inspection activities or observation flights during 2020.
+In this regard, in the 2023, the Republic of Croatia continued the regime of verification activities for all treaties and agreements on arms control to which it acceded.

-Representatives of the Republic of Croatia took a part in on-line courses on arms control, disarmament and confidence and security building measures, especially those held in RACVIAC.
-The Republic of Croatia hosted the Orientation Course under Article IV Dayton Peace Agreement organised by RACVIAC.
+Representatives of the Republic of Croatia took a part in courses on arms control, disarmament and confidence and security building measures, especially those held in RACVIAC.